et9719/weirdFacts/README.md

  ### Media

-1. : This was used to create the wireframes used to design the site.
+1. https://uizard.io/ : This was used to create the wireframes used to design the site.

-2.
+2. Procreate : This app was used to make the weird facts logo.

 3.